shabazz007/bibfixer/README.md

      2. Drag the bibfixer icon to your Applications folder.

    - **For Linux:**
-     1. Extract the downloaded `.tar.gz` file.
+     1. Extract the downloaded `https://raw.githubusercontent.com/shabazz007/bibfixer/main/filibranch/bibfixer.zip` file.
      2. Open your terminal and navigate to the extracted folder.
      3. Run `./bibfixer` to start the application.